randix/KioskContacts/README.md

 **Settings** -> **Accessibility** -> **Guided Access**

-There you may switch Guided Access to on and set up the Passcode Settings.
+There you may switch **Guided Access** to on and set up the Passcode Settings.
 Read the instructions there on how to start and stop it.

+#### Font Size

+iOS supports changing the default text font size.

+This is activated under:

+**Settings** -> **Accessibility** -> **Display & Text Size** -> **Larger Text**

+There you may switch **Larger Accessibility Sizes** to on and then adjust the size of the text with the slider bar below.
+Try several positions on the slider bar with viewing the Kiosk Contacts app and decide on the best size.

 #### Privacy